MatteoH2O1999/setup-python/README.md

 - `error` this emulates [actions/setup-python](https://github.com/actions/setup-python) and throws an error (thus failing the job) if the Python version cannot be downloaded from [actions/python-versions](https://github.com/actions/python-versions);
 - `warn`(default) this will proceed to build the specified version of CPython but will still throw a warning.
 This was chosen as the default behavior as the user may not know a deprecated version has been requested;
 - `info` this will build from source and only print to the logs the fact that a specific Python version will be built from source;
-- `allow` same as `info` but does not even print to logs the fact that CPython will be built from source.
+- `allow` same as `info` but does not even print to logs the fact that CPython will be built from source;
+- `force` this will force Python to be built from source regardless of whether [actions/setup-python](https://github.com/actions/setup-python) supports it or not.

 ## Outputs